Ryu wins ANA in playoff after Thompson hit with penalty

-(Reuters) - Lexi Thompson was denied a major victory in the cruellest of fashions at the ANA Inspiration on Sunday after she was hit with a four-stroke penalty with six holes left, then lost to South Korean Ryu So-yeon in a sudden death playoff for the title.
+(Reuters) - Lexi Thompson was denied a major victory in the cruellest of fashions at the ANA Inspiration on Sunday after she was hit with a four-stroke penalty for a rules infraction the previous day then lost to South Korean Ryu So-yeon in a playoff for the title.

-Thompson was leading by three when was informed of a rule breach stemming from the way she replaced her ball on the 17th green during Saturday's third round.
+Thompson was leading by three shots when she was informed of a rule breach stemming from the way she replaced her ball on the 17th green during Saturday's third round.

 She incurred a two-shot penalty for the breach and another two-shot penalty for returning an incorrect scorecard.